-12 You can control the overall blend of the particles by going to the top of the Inspector and adjusting the Gain control to between 0.2 and 0.3
+- 12 You can control the overall blend of the particles by going to the top of the Inspector and adjusting the Gain control to between 0.2 and 0.3

-Lastly, to add more randomness to the motion, you'll add a spin animation to the particles.
+Lastly, to add more randomness to the motion, you'll add a spin animation to the particles. - 13 Select the Controls tab in the Inspector and set the Z spin to 1.